 Staff knew how to respond to a medical emergency and completed training in emergency resuscitation and basic life support every year.
-We saw that medical emergencies, including simulations had been discussed in a recent staff meeting.

 Emergency equipment and medicines were available as described in recognised guidance.
 Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.